zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann.md

 3. **Document-level scoring**: For selected clusters, sparse ANN examines individual documents within those clusters, computing exact dot product scores between the query and document vectors retrieved from the forward index.

-This approach dramatically reduces the number of documents that need to be scored, resulting in significant performance improvements while maintaining high recall accuracy.
+This approach dramatically reduces the number of documents that need to be scored, resulting in significant performance improvements while maintaining high accuracy.

 ### Hybrid indexing behavior

 Sparse ANN uses a hybrid indexing approach based on doc size on segments to achieve a balance between indexing performance and query performance:

-- **Segments with doc count below `approximate_threshold`**: Still build plain neural sparse (rank features) index and search with existing neural sparse query
+- **Segments with doc count below `approximate_threshold`**: Still build plain neural sparse (rank features) segments and search with existing neural sparse query
-- **Segments with doc count above `approximate_threshold`**: Build sparse ANN index and search with sparse ANN query
+- **Segments with doc count above `approximate_threshold`**: Build sparse ANN segments and search with sparse ANN query

 This ensures optimal performance across different data scales while maintaining indexing efficiency for smaller datasets.
 It also provides good backward compatibility that users can still make plain neural sparse query